Site Map

 When you eat, food passes from your throat to your stomach through the esophagus.
 A ring of muscle fibers in the lower esophagus keeps stomach contents from moving backward.

 If these muscles do not close tightly, harsh stomach acid can leak into the esophagus.
 This is called reflux or gastroesophageal reflux (GERD).
 It may cause tissue damage over time.
-The lining becomes similar to that of the stomach.
+The lining becomes similar to that of the intestine.

 BE occurs more often in men than women.
 People who have had GERD for a long time are more likely to have this condition.